suffolklibraries/sljekyll/_recurrents/needham-market-reading-group.md

 ---
+recurrent-title: "Reading group"
-recurrent-title: "Reading group: contact Donna in the library"
+recurrent-description: "Contact Donna in the library."
 recurrent-day: first Wednesday of the month
 recurrent-times: 1930-2030
 recurrent-location: needham-market-library